 Leading people with more experience and expertise

 Her toughest lesson yet was about to come.
-In her first role with profit and loss responsibilities as the managing director of Hemas’s transport subsidiary, which has businesses in aviation, maritime, and logistics, she was once again thrown into unfamiliar territory.
+In her first role with profit and loss responsibilities as the managing director of Hemas's transport subsidiary, which has businesses in aviation, maritime, and logistics, Wilson was once again thrown into unfamiliar territory.

 "I had been a custodian of P&L, but I hadn't run a P&L," she said.
 "That was my only fear."

 In addition to meeting revenue targets, she had to lead a senior management team that had extensive industry experience and technical knowledge she didn't possess.
 How does someone without experience in an industry lead such a team?

 "It was a lesson of how you get your leadership skills honed and how do you learn from people," Wilson said.